cepthomas/SbotUtils/README.md

 - Display absolute text position in status bar next to row/col.
 - One click view splitter that works like VS, Word, etc.
+- Run a script file (py, lua, cmd, bat, sh) and show the output.
-- Execute current file (html, py, etc) as if you double clicked it.
+- Open current file (html, py, etc) as if you double clicked it.
 - Open terminal in current path.